Master of Nursing (MN): Career Path

 • Leadership and management: MN programs often focus on developing nurses who can assume leadership roles within healthcare organizations and work effectively in interdisciplinary teams.

-• Patient-centered care: MN program will provide the knowledge and skills necessary for nurses to provide high-quality, patient-centered care in a variety of settings.
+• Patient-centered care: The MN program will provide nurses with the knowledge and skills to provide high-quality, patient-centered care in various settings.

-• Quality improvement and evidence-based practice: MN programs focus on continuous quality improvement and the integration of evidence-based practice in providing patient care.
+• Quality improvement and evidence-based practice: MN programs focus on continuous quality improvement and integrating evidence-based practice in patient care.

 • Communication and collaboration: MN programs aim to develop nurses who can communicate effectively and work in collaboration with patients, families, healthcare professionals, and communities.